adrieljoshua/CustomerSegmentation-AppliedDataScience/README.md

 **Visualization:** Visualize the customer segments using techniques like scatter plots, bar charts, and heatmaps.

 **Interpretation:** Analyze and interpret the characteristics of each customer segment to derive actionable insights for marketing strategies.

+**Phase 2 :** Innovation

+**Problem Explanation:** You own the mall and want to understand the customers, like those who can easily converge [Target Customers], so that sense can be given to the marketing team and the strategy can be planned accordingly.

+**Columns used for the Customer Segmentation Dataset:**
+Customer ID:
+ A unique identifier for each customer.
+Gender:
+ Gender helps identify the customer's biological sex.
+Age:
+It indicates the customer’s age group.
+Annual income:
+ It represents the customer’s yearly earnings.
+Spending Score:
+ Spending score reflects the customer’s tendency to spend money.

+**Libraries used:**
+Pandas
+Numpy
+Matplotlib and Seaborn
+Os

+Explained about training, testing and metrics used for accuracy check.